shekhargulati/52-technologies-in-2016/04-slick/README.md

 }
 ```

-The import `slick.driver.H2Driver.api._` is required to tell which Slick database API we will be using in this application H2 in our case.
+The import `slick.driver.H2Driver.api._` is required to tell which Slick database API we will use in our application.
+As shown above, we are using H2 for our application.

 Let's create a new Scala datatype for our task management application.
 To keep things simple and easy to understand, we will start with only one domain object i.e. Task. `Task` case class is shown below.